Notes on the Geography of Malaysia: George Town

 The hotel pool fronts the seawall, where a line of highrise apartments can be detected along the distant skyline.

 Across the street, a former automobile dealership has been converted to antique shops and restaurants.
 Things were very quiet early in 2002; business seemed dead slow.

 A downscale indicator of the same globalizing culture.

-Despite the decrepitude, there's plenty of community to lose.
-A fragment of it: the Kwan Yin Temple, a busy place.
+There's plenty of community to lose.
+Here's a fragment of it: the Kwan Yin Temple, a busy place.

 Offerings at the altar.